 Figure 1.
 Conceptual framework relating severe illness, treatment choice, and health and financial outcomes.
 Credit: Scott Ramsey, MD, PhD.

-Several factors in a household at the time a member of that household is diagnosed with cancer will influence the vulnerability to financial distress.
-The risk of severe distress and the period between illness and these outcomes will be influenced by the following factors:
+Several factors in a household at the time a member of that household is diagnosed with cancer influence vulnerability to financial distress.
+The risk of severe financial distress and the period between illness and these outcomes are influenced by the following factors:

 At the time of cancer diagnosis, several factors that determine the long-range risk of financial hardship include the following: